Pretraining Objectives & Paradigms

 Prerequisites

-This section builds directly on the Transformer architecture from Chapter 04 (encoder, decoder, and attention masks).
-Understanding of tokenization from Chapter 02 is assumed.
-The discussion of multi-token prediction connects forward to Section 7.2 (DeepSeek V3).
+This section builds directly on the Transformer architecture from Section 3.1 (encoder, decoder, and attention masks).
+Understanding of tokenization from Chapter 1 is assumed.
+The discussion of multi-token prediction connects forward to the production-model survey later in this part.

 Causal language modeling, also called autoregressive language modeling, trains a model to predict the next token given all previous tokens.
 Formally, given a sequence of tokens $x = (x_{1}, x_{2}, ..., x_{T})$, the model maximizes: